 “Being abused and beaten by my husband was a daily routine since the day I got married; but then I found Haguruka, where I got all the help, I needed to overcome that hellish situation”.
 Donatille Said.
 Nowadays, in most African countries, women are still seen as childcarers, housewives, home-keepers and devoted wives.
+This very co

-GAHONGAYIRE Mediatrice,” before this program “I was a girl with no self-confident and respect.
+GAHONGAYIRE Mediatrice,” before this program “I was a girl with no self-confidence and respect.
 I used to take and use some of the drugs which led me to bad behavior.
 I always had a conflict with my family because I did not like school and had no clear vision for my future.
-Basically, during the discussion, I have come to know and realize what people call gender equality and learnt about building a bright future and this had led me to figure out how
+Basically, during the discussion, I have come to know and realize what people call gender equality and learnt about building a bright future and this had led me to figure out

 Legal aid and representation can be difficult enough to obtain, even in the best circumstances.
 Finding someone to advocate for you, even when law is on your side, is not a reality for most of the world’s population.
 In hopes of finding her own advocate, Nyiranduhura zilipa walked for four hours every day from her house to Haguruka’s center in Musanze, Northern Province.

 She met a lawyer of Haguruka and she told her everything.
-After30 years of marriage, her husband brought another wife
+After30 years of marriage, her husband brought another

 The woman in this article (nicknamed Sarah) was married for many years but was unable to have children.
 Sarah consulted a witch, who told her that she would get pregnant if her younger sister who was still a virgin was raped by the woman’s husband One day, the sister (nicknamed Maria) came to visit the married couple and they locked her in the house She was raped every day by the husband of her own older sister for over three weeks